jj-sm/Quick-UC/README.md

 >**For Mozilla** Go to `about:debugging#/runtime/this-firefox` and on the _Load Temporary Extension_ menu select the `manifest.json` of the uncompressed `.zip` file.
 >- Download [here (Chromium)](https://github.com/jj-sm/Quick-UC/releases/download/v1.2.1/Quick-UC-Mozilla.zip)

+#### Download Directly from Browser

+For now, it's only available directly from the following browsers: Edge

 <!--
 <a href="https://chromewebstore.google.com/detail/nbeicnbapmgfgkpijpaafihppjpmicmc?utm_source=item-share-cb">